 “School instructional material” includes only reference books, reference maps and globes, textbooks, and workbooks.

-Considering the challenges facing the world and the economy, hopefully this small sales tax holiday will help boost Ohio’s economy at a time when Ohioans can prepare to return their children to formal, in-class, instruction.
+Considering the challenges facing the world and the economy, hopefully this small sales tax holiday will help boost Ohio’s economy.
 As always, MLCL attorneys can assist with any questions retailers or buyers may have regarding sales tax compliance.

-Jonathan Wolnik is an attorney at the Cleveland, OH-based law firm McCarthy, Lebit, Crystal & Liffman.
+Jonathan Wolnik is an attorney at the Cleveland, OH-based law firm McCarthy, Lebit, Crystal & Liffman Co., LPA.